fac/fa-css-utilities/README.md

 ### Install

-FA CSS Utilities aren’t installable as a standalone project (they exist as an [NPM module](https://www.npmjs.com/package/fa-css-utilities)).
-They should be [installed as part of FA Origin](https://github.com/fac/fa-origin#installation), our starting point for web-based projects.
+Utilities aren’t installable as a standalone project (they exist as an [NPM module](https://www.npmjs.com/package/fa-css-utilities)).
+Installing our starting point for web projects for will bring them in: [FA Origin](https://github.com/fac/fa-origin#installation).

 ### Overview

-**Global defaults, overridable per-project**.
+**Global values and aliases**.
 Global utility values are defined in [`_utility-values`](https://github.com/fac/fa-css-utilities/blob/master/_utility-values.scss).
-These can be overridden on per-project basis by adding custom rules to [`_project-aliases`](https://github.com/fac/fa-css-utilities/blob/master/_project-aliases.scss).
-Note: adding custom project aliases involves contributing to the repo, which we've provided instruction for below.

-**Scales and aliases**.
 Certain utilities (e.g. `font-size`, `line-height`, spacing, color) have scales of values, as well as aliases.
 All aliases live in [`_utility-aliases.scss`](https://github.com/fac/fa-css-utilities/blob/master/_utility-aliases.scss).
 Aliases provide a finite scale (`x-small`, `default`, `xx-large`, etc) to make authoring easier and more meaningful.

-Per-project aliases can be created (as they are for mobile), and applied using the `$project` variable.
+**Local aliases**.
+You can assign local, project-specific aliases to global values by adding rules to [`_project-aliases`](https://github.com/fac/fa-css-utilities/blob/master/_project-aliases.scss).
+This way you aren’t continually declaring something like `@include fa-line-height(x-loose)` for your project’s default `line-height`.
+You can just assign `x-loose` to `default` for your project.

 **Meaningful namespacing**.
 Mixins for any FreeAgent-specific properties are prepended with `fa-`.
-Simple rule: if we have a custom value for a property (i.e. a value that isn't part of the CSS spec), we have a custom mixin.
+Simple rule: if we have a custom value for a property (i.e. a value that isn't part of the CSS spec), we have a custom namespace (and associated mixins).

 **Turning utility classes on/off**.
-Utility classes (which mirror the behaviour of our mixins but can be applied to HTML elements directly) can be turned off by setting `$render-utility-classes: false` in [`_utility-settings.scss`](https://github.com/fac/fa-origin/blob/master/assets/scss/_utility-settings.scss) (part of our [FA Origin](https://github.com/fac/fa-origin) repo).
+Utility _classes_ mirror the behaviour of our mixins but can be applied to HTML elements directly.
+Rendering all of them naturally adds a lot of weight a `.css` file, so they can be individually turned on/off in [`_utility-settings.scss`](https://github.com/fac/fa-origin/blob/master/assets/scss/_utility-settings.scss).
+Utility classes have `!important` because utilities exist to do _one thing no matter what_.

 **Optional `!important`**. `!important` can be added to any mixin declaration, e.g.: `@include fa-padding(large, !important);`.
-All utility classes have `!important` because utilities exist to do _one thing no matter what_.
+This is especially useful for refactoring; `!important` allows us a way to turn existing UI patterns that rely on the cascade into completely self-contained components — _without_ breaking lots of stuff.
+Once a component has been created and rolled out, any `!important` arguments can just be removed.

 ### How to use utilities